Waardenburg syndrome: Type 2

 The difference that defines type 2 from type 1 is that patients do not have the wider gap between the inner corners of the eyes (telecanthus/dystopia canthorum).
 Sensorineural hearing loss tends to be more common and more severe in this type.
 By far the most common gene to cause this type when mutated is MITF (classified as type 2A).
-If two heterozygot individuals with a mutation in this gene have a child which by chance inherits a mutated copy from both parents (homozygous), for which there is 25% chance, additional symptoms are present in the child, such as a hole in the iris (coloboma), small eyes (microphthalmia), hardened bones (osteopetrosis), macrocephaly, albinism and deafness.
+If two individuals with a mutation in this gene (heterozygous) have a child carrying both mutations (homozygous), for which there is a 25% chance, additional symptoms are present in the child, such as a hole in the iris (coloboma), small eyes (microphthalmia), hardened bones (osteopetrosis), macrocephaly, albinism and deafness.
+One study documented a rare case of a child with combined type 1 and type 2A mutations (PAX3 and MITF), from parents having only single mutations in MITF or PAX3.
+The child had increased pigment-related symptoms.

 There have been two known patients identified with mutations in both copies of SNAI2 (classified as type 2D); these individuals presented with Waardenburg syndrome type 2 but did not have hair pigmentation deficiencies.

 When Waardenburg syndrome type 2 is caused by a mutation in SOX10 (classified as type 2E), it can on some occasions present with multiple neurological symptoms.
 These can include developmental delay, early childhood nystagmus, increased muscle tone, white matter anomalies or hypomyelination in the brain, autistic-like behaviour and the underdevelopment or complete absence of many inner-ear structures such as the vestibular system or cochlea.
 Lack of a sense of smell (anosmia) due to a missing olfactory bulb in the brain may also be present.